cchudzicki-ocw-testing/24.900-spring-2022/content/pages/syllabus.md

 - Problem sets: 40% \[lowest problem set grade dropped\]
 - Papers: 60%

-## Honesty and collaboration policy
+## Honesty and Collaboration Policy

 Please read these guidelines carefully.
 In case of academic dishonesty, ignorance of these rules will not be taken as an excuse.